Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

 President John F. Kennedy exemplified the new style of leadership, particularly during the Cuban Missile Crisis.
-In October of 1962, the Soviet Union deployed nuclear missiles to their ally, Cuba, presenting an apparent threat to the United States.
+In October of 1962, the Soviet Union deployed nuclear missiles to its ally, Cuba, presenting an apparent threat to the United States.
 However, most believed a military confrontation would lead to war.
 Kennedy navigated extreme pressure, communicated with both allies and adversaries, and ultimately averted nuclear war.
 It showcased how effective leadership in a high-stakes, uncertain environment demanded not just charisma, but also calculated decision-making and a nuanced understanding of international dynamics.
-He consulted experts in the Pentagon and former president Eisenhower as he weighed his options.
+He consulted experts in the Pentagon and former President Eisenhower as he weighed his options.
 This period highlighted the importance of a leader's ability to remain calm under pressure, analyze complex information, and make high-consequence decisions.
-It also showcase a new style of leadership that was more situational and collaborative.
+It also showcases a new style of leadership that was more situational and collaborative.

 2d.
 1960s–1970s: Social Revolution

-The views of leadership, like society in general, continued to change throughout the 20th Century.
+The views of leadership, like society in general, continued to change throughout the 20th century.
 The Civil Rights movement and Women’s Rights movement challenged the traditional hierarchies, not only who was at the top, but how they ruled, and whether one person should have so much power.

 The leadership theories that followed expanded the idea of behavioral theories by judging that leadership wasn’t just a set of behaviors or actions with measurable outcomes, but changed from context to context.
-People in leadership studies took a more holistic view of organizations and leadership in context of the whole, and how organizations function in an environment.
+People in leadership studies took a more holistic view of organizations and leadership in the context of the whole, and how organizations function in an environment.

 EXAMPLE

 2e.
-Late 20th Century to Early 21st Century: The Leader as Servant
+Late 20th century to Early 21st century: The Leader as Servant

 EXAMPLE